Write your message

 Abstract

-Objectives: Nowadays, electronic devices such as computers, mobile phones, and tablets have played an important role in people's work and lives, and the main complaint of users of video terminals is eye symptoms caused by them.
-This study aimed to evaluate the intensity of lighting and brightness and its possible relationship with visual fatigue in users of video terminals at Tabriz University of Medical Sciences.
+Objectives: Nowadays, electronic devices, such as computers, mobile phones, and tablets, have played a crucial role in people's work and lives.
+The main complaint of users of video terminals is eye symptoms caused by prolonged use.
+This study aimed to evaluate the intensity of luminance and illuminance and their possible relationship with visual fatigue in users of video terminals at Tabriz University of Medical Sciences.

-Methods: This cross-sectional study was conducted on 171 users of video terminals at Tabriz University of Medical Sciences.
+Methods: This cross-sectional study included 171 users of video terminals at Tabriz University of Medical Sciences.
 In this study, the local illuminance intensity at the work surface and the luminance intensity from the screen at the user's eye level were measured.
 A 15-question visual fatigue questionnaire was used to assess visual fatigue.
-The results were analyzed using paired t-tests and chi-square tests using SPSS software.
+The results were analyzed using paired t-tests and chi-square tests using SPSS software (version.16).

-Results: In this study, the average local illumination intensity on the desk was 306.6 lux and the average luminance intensity was 73.9 candelas per square meter.
-Local illumination intensity was lower than the recommended level in 41.6 percent of cases.
-There was no statistically significant relationship between illumination intensity and users' vision during the study, and there was also no statistically significant relationship between users' luminance and vision.
-The results of this study showed that vision at the end of the work has a significant relationship with the individual's vision at the beginning of the work.
-The results of this study also showed that there is a significant relationship between visual fatigue and the type of work.
+Results: In this study, the average local illumination intensity on the desk was 306.6 lux, and the average luminance intensity was 73.9 cd/m2.
+The local illumination intensity was lower than the recommended level in 41.6% of the cases.
+No statistically significant relationship was observed between illumination intensity and users' visual fatigue during the study, nor between users' luminance and visual fatigue.
+The results of this study showed that visual fatigue at the end of the work significantly correlates with an individual's visual fatigue at the beginning of the work.
+The results of this study also showed a significant relationship between visual fatigue and the type of work.

 Page 1 from 1